 There is an increasing interest in using real world data for clinical trials.
 And that is for a reason.
 New technologies, availability, insights and better possibilities for protecting privacy makes it achievable to use this kind of data more and more.

-This inspiring and interactive workshop will be online and live via zoom on Monday 29 March 2021, 16:00-18:00 CET / 10:00-12:00 EST. The content of the workshops is provided for for free.
+This inspiring and interactive workshop will be online and live via zoom on Thursday 2 September 2021, 16:00-18:00 CET / 10:00-12:00 EST. The content of the workshops is provided for for free.
 However, we ask a small fee of € 25,- (including VAT) for registration and administration.
 This also assures a dedicated audience during the workshop.
-You can register via the Register button below.
+You can register for this workshop via the Register button below.
 When you are interested in the other workshops as well you can register for the full fall workshop cycle at a reduced fee.

 “Thank you very much for your training, I learnt a lot and I realized I need to learn even more !
 It was very informative and well done.”

 “Thanks for such a well run and interesting workshop.
 I learnt loads – especially about synthetic control arms.
 It was also great to see everyone participating.”

 ““The breakout sessions are good for networking, like speed dating”